jony255/libSSD1306/README.md

    function pointers.
-However, these functions aren't meant to be doing much anyway so it may not matter too much. `const`'ing the struct or some of the fields of the struct may fix the inlining issue.
+However, these functions aren't meant to be doing much anyway so it may not matter too much. `const`'ing the struct or some of the fields of the struct may fix the inlining issue. todo(a simple example on godbolt.com didn't show a difference) todo(between calling a function from a const/non-const pointer.) todo(I need to figure out what's going on...)

 3. Extra `NULL` checking must be done by the functions to ensure the struct is valid.
 I can setup a compile-time switch to disable the checks with